lab-cosmo/sparse_accumulation/README.rst

 [todo] benchmark against e3nn

-All the benchmarks measurements and reference implementations details can be found in the [todo] benchmarks section.
+All the benchmarks measurements and reference implementations details can be found in the [todo: structure results into the table] `benchmarks section <https://lab-cosmo.github.io/sparse_accumulation/benchmarks>`_.

 ++++++++++++
 Installation